Zantac Liver Cancer Risk: What We Know

 At Riddle & Brantley, our law firm has been helping hold drug companies accountable for decades.
 We’ve built our reputation on our tireless commitment to fighting for justice to victims of others’ negligence.

 Our team is led by Gene Riddle, an award-winning injury attorney who is a member of Million Dollar Advocates Forum, Multi-Million Dollar Advocates Forum, The National Trial Lawyers Top 100, and Super Lawyers.
 He received the 2014 Litigator Award and has been honored with the prestigious AV Preeminent rating from Martindale-Hubbell (see disclaimer below).

 In more than 35 years of service, we’ve recovered millions of dollars in compensation for victims (see disclaimer below).
-Our attorneys collectively have nearly 200 years of experience.
+Our attorneys collectively have more than 225 years of experience.

 We would love to help you get the justice you deserve.

 For a FREE consultation regarding a potential Zantac liver cancer (or other type of cancer potentially caused by Zantac) lawsuit, please call 1-800-525-7111 or complete the short form below.

 There are no upfront costs and no attorney fees unless we win your case and you receive financial compensation.

 We’re proud to fight for victims of dangerous drugs and are humbled by the words of our clients:

 “It was nice to see Riddle & Brantley put me and my needs first.”

 Call 1-800-525-7111 today for a FREE, no-obligation consultation with an experienced Zantac cancer lawyer.